mainmatter/playbook/development-process/README.md

   leads to decisions that are not as well-informed as they could be and often, to time and budget overruns and frustration among the team.

-That said, we do support project managers that act as communication coaches that support the team by moderating meetings, introducing workshop techniques etc. We don't think _"project manager"_ is a fitting term for such a role though.
+That said, we do support a project manager role that is more oriented towards acting as a communication coach that supports the team by moderating meetings, introducing workshop techniques etc. We don't think _"project manager"_ is a fitting term for such a role though.

 Instead of bringing in project managers, we recommend that for any given iteration one of the team members will take on the role of _"Iteration Lead"_ .